raylene/eng-handbook/management/role-transitions.md

 * Mary confirms the transition with the team
 * Mary can cancel or cut down recurring 1-1s with any moved team members
 * HR-finalize the transition for each person (e.g. updating official manager information in people systems)
 * Alice is added to company engineering manager groups and meetings
 * Alice will take over any performance reviews and will be able to read the most recent review for any of their new teammates
 * Mary can announce the transition more broadly

-In addition, once this is finalized, Alice will take on several additional responsibilities as a manager, including but not limited to:
+Once this is finalized, Alice will take on several additional responsibilities as a manager, including but not limited to:

 * Understanding the company's people philosophy, including delivering performance reviews, level and compensation changes as they come up
 * Being involved in the recruiting, hiring, spinning up new hires